axibase/atsd/rule-engine/email.md

 ![](./images/email-screenshot-enable.png)

-The chart may include multiple series depending on statistical functions referenced in the condition.
+The chart can include multiple series depending on statistical functions referenced in the condition.

 ```javascript
   abs(forecast_deviation(median())) > 2 && (median() < 200 || median() > 600)